 The increase in non-standard forms of employment in the past few decades has been driven by a variety of forces, including demographic shifts, labour market regulations, macroeconomic fluctuations, and technological changes.
 In some instances, non-standard forms of employment accommodated such changes and allowed more workers to get integrated into the labour market, in others, they posed challenges for working conditions and for performance of companies, as well as for the overall performance of labour markets, economies and societies.
+While digital labour platforms are a product of technological advances, work on these platforms resembles many long-standing work arrangements, mererly with a digital tool service as an intermediary.

 Explore this InfoStory to find out what the rise of non-standard employment means for workers, employers and societies across the globe.